bakery/baker-docs/gettingstarted/installation.md

 cd NameOfYourApplication && npm install && npm run setup
 ```

 This is will install required dependencies and launch app generator that will scaffold the whole application.
-You will be asked to provide application name and indicate if you want application server set up and configured \(recommended\).

 **Please note:** It might take a bit of time to install all the dependencies and get your project ready.
 To make the process less tedious we suggest a cup of tea\/coffee accompanied by a fresh croissant.